museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 Initially, I tried adjusting the images brightness, contrast, and color levels (red, blue, and green), all to no avail.

-Steghide didn't yield any hidden content either, time to try some other stuff.
+Steghide didn't yield any hidden content either.
+Time to try some other stuff.

 Running strings on the file shows some interesting content: